 Folkemødet was established in 2011.
-Inspired by Almedalsveckan, a member of the Danish Parliament Bertel Haarder proposed the idea of creating a similar festival in Denmark.
-Winni Grosbøll, the Mayor of the regional municipality of Bornholm, took charge and soon after Folkemødet in Bornholm became a reality.
+Inspired by Almedalsveckan, a member of the Danish Parliament Bertel Haarder and Mayor of the regional municipality of Bornholm, Winni Grosbøll, proposed the idea of creating a similar festival in Denmark.
+Winni Grosbøll took charge and soon after Folkemødet on Bornholm became a reality.

 Location and length

-The 4-day festival is located in Allinge, on the island of Bornholm and takes place in the middle of June.
+The 4-day festival is located in Allinge, on the island of Bornholm and takes place in the middle of June in week 24.
 The idea of organising the festival on an island, away from the capital, was intentional.
-The aim was to create a camp vibe where the participants stay during the festival.
+The aim was to create a camp vibe where the participants stay during the festival and enjoy the atmosphere fully.
 Allinge is located 90 km and a boat trip from Copenhagen and has approximately 1600 inhabitants.

 Size – number of participants and events

-The festival’s own estimate of participants is approximately 40.000 unique visitors.
-Since the festival is located on an island, the numbers are based on ferry and airport tickets plus the police estimate during the festival.
+The festival’s own estimate of participants was approximately 113.000 unique visitors in 2018.
+Since the festival is located on an island, the numbers were based on ferry and airport tickets plus the police estimate during the festival.
 The secretariat agrees on an estimate taking into account these numbers and their own experience.
-3200 events were held during the festival.
+More than 3000 events were held during the festival in 2018.
 The festival has some unofficial events but the secretariat is currently working on making sure that all events are included in their programme.
 So far, intense work has meant that only 2-3% of events are unofficial.

 People attending the festival

 The people attending the festival represent different parts of Danish society.
-Almost 50% in attendance are ordinary citizens.
-Most of them are elderly, well-educated and with a specific interest in societal and political matters.
-Approximately 40 % consists of what are called the professionals: the lobbyists and the organisations who are there to work and the last 10% are volunteers, who are there to network.
+53% in attendance are ordinary citizens.
+Most of them are elderly, well educated and with a specific interest in societal and political matters.
+Approximately 34% consists of what are called the professionals: the lobbyists and the organisations who are there to work.
+2% consists of politicians, whose main purpose for participating is to provide political messages, networking and getting in direct dialogue with the citizens, while approximately 1% consists of journalists.
+The last 12% are volunteers, who are there to network and help organizations.